alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 We were two then three to work on this project during 4 months, between November 2015 and February 2016.
 It was a hard task as you can imagine due to the innumerable amount of hardcoded URLs everywhere in the codebase, the many dependencies that also needed to migrate to HTTPS, and the risk of losing SEO traffic.

-During the project development, we never blocked the access to our sites through https but this protocol had a specific robots.txt file to prevent search engines from crawling.
+During the project development, we never blocked the access to our sites through HTTPS but this protocol had a specific robots.txt file to prevent search engines from crawling.
 This played tricks on us on D-day...

 ```